mvklingeren/sk8r/static/patterns/from-traditional-to-kubernetes.md

         type: Utilization
         averageUtilization: 70
 ```
+With `minReplicas: 2`, you are ensuring high availability.
+To protect your application during voluntary disruptions (like node upgrades), you should also create a `PodDisruptionBudget` (PDB) to ensure a minimum number of pods are always running.

 **What you've gained:**
-- Automatic restarts of unhealthy containers
+- Automatic restarts of unhealthy containers.
-- Traffic only goes to ready pods
+- Zero-downtime deployments (traffic only goes to ready pods).
-- Protection against resource exhaustion
+- Protection against resource exhaustion and "noisy neighbors".
-- Automatic scaling based on load
+- Automatic scaling based on real-time load.

 ---

 ## Level 6: The Complete Picture

 ### Full Microservices Architecture

+Now let's put it all together.
+Our final architecture doesn't just include our frontend and backend.
+As an application grows, it's common to add other components for performance and reliability.
+Our picture includes:

+-   **A Cache (Redis):** A fast, in-memory store to reduce database load and speed up responses.
+We'll run this as a `StatefulSet`.
+-   **A Background Worker:** A separate deployment for handling long-running or asynchronous jobs (e.g., sending emails, processing data) without blocking the API.
+It communicates with the API via a job queue, often backed by Redis.

+This diagram shows how all the pieces we've discussed (and these new ones) fit together in a production-grade setup.

 ```mermaid
 flowchart TB